Dynamic Game Semantics: Dynamic Games and Strategies

-As mentioned before, interactions between Opponent and Player in a (dynamic) game are represented by certain finite sequences of moves of the underlying (dynamic) arena.
-However, strictly speaking, we need to equip such sequences with an additional structure, called \emph{justifiers}, to distinguish similar but different computational processes (see \cite{abramsky1999game,curien2006notes} for this point):
+As already mentioned, interactions between Opponent and Player in a (dynamic or static) game are represented by certain finite sequences of moves of the underlying arena, equipped with \emph{pointers} (Definition~\ref{DefJSequences}) that specify the occurrence of a move in the sequence for which each occurrence of a non-initial move in the sequence is performed.
+Technically, pointers are to distinguish similar but different computations; see \cite{abramsky1999game,curien2006notes} for this point.

-\begin{notation} The $i^\text{th}$-occurrence of an element $a$ in a sequence $\bm{s}$ is temporalily (see the convention below) written $a[i]$. \end{notation}
+\if0 \begin{notation} The $i^\text{th}$-occurrence of an element $a$ in a sequence $\boldsymbol{s}$ is temporalily (see the convention below) written $a[i]$. \end{notation} \fi